Skip to main content

 Note: The appropriate adult role applies to all ages, but the information in this chapter applies specifically when the vulnerable person is aged 18 or above.

-1. What is an appropriate adult?
+1. What is an appropriate adult and when is it needed?

 An appropriate adult is responsible for ensuring that the legal and human rights of a vulnerable person are upheld when they are being interviewed by the police, either in custody or voluntarily.
 The appropriate adult role is an important part of ensuring that the criminal and justice system is fair.